-The SCA notes the importance of the State providing adequate core funding.
+The SCA emphasizes the importance of the State providing adequate funding to support the implementation of the NHRI's ability to carry out this legislated function.
 This promotes the independence of the NHRI by allowing it to freely determine its priorities and effectively fulfil its mandate.
-In particular, adequate funding should, to a reasonable degree, ensure the gradual and progressive realisation of the improvement of the organization's operations and the fulfilment of their mandate.
-It encourages the HRCZ to advocate for:
+In particular, adequate funding should, to a reasonable degree, ensure the gradual and progressive realisation of the improvement of the NPM's operations and the fulfilment of its mandate.